romange/blog/content/post/handle_reloads_under_traffic.md

 ### Shared mutex
 First, we can not use exclusive mutex to lock the index due to possibly huge contention in the read path: each query thread will require read access to our index and with the exclusive mutex it will stall all other threads until it finishes reading from the index.
 `shared_mutex` will solve this problem, however the reload operation will still need to lock the index exclusively (see below).
-During that period the read path will be blocked and we came back to the original problem - having seamless reads during reloads.
+During that period the read path will be blocked and we came back to the original problem - having stalled reads during reloads.

 ```cpp